-SECURE Act: dramatic changes for Estate Planning starting in January of 2020
+SECURE Act: dramatic changes for Estate Planning

 Some BackgroundRemember the almost government shutdown in 2019?
 Well, the Setting Every Community Up for Retirement Enhancement (SECURE) Act was part of the spending bill rushed through Congress to avoid the shutdown and keep the government open.
 As usual, it contained many new rules about all kinds of stuff.
 But for purposes of this post, I want to talk specifically about some rule changes that affect estate planning, including rules regarding IRA payouts to a deceased participant’s beneficiaries.
 “Why does Congress always insist on having acronyms for their laws?
 And wasn’t the shutdown in 2018??”
 I don’t know why they love acronyms so much.
 And that was the other shutdown.
 Anyway, that law went into effect last month.
 Your estate plan may now need some updating.
 “Sounds expensive.”
 Hopefully not, but ignoring the changes could be a lot more expensive.
 Here are some of the major changes that were included (but, reminder: don’t try this by yourself, you should consult an estate planning attorney to evaluate your specific circumstances).